crhraphael/arduino-components/README.md

 ## INSTALLING
 [goto index](#index)

-After downloading and installing all requirements, the only step left is to build and download the PlatformIO requirements defined on the .ini file.
+After downloading  installing all [`requirements`](#requirements), the only step left is to build to download the project dependencies defined on the `platformio.ini` file.

 ## UPLOAD
 [goto index](#index)